 Virago’s patio is sort of a hidden gem in Nashville and it’s one of our favorites.
 It’s a covered patio with huge booths with white cushions, 4-top tables, bar seating, and a couple other options.
 The view of downtown Nashville from the patio is the best part.

 Butchertown Hall is one of Nashville’s most sun-soaked patios.
 They have brews you won’t find anywhere else, which will go down smoothly in the beer garden.
 There are large tables and four-top tables, so seating is suitable for any size party.
 This is a one of the top places to check out in Germantown.

 12 South Taproom

-12 South Taproom has a really nice patio that is always packed.
-On warm days, it’s hard to find a table, but if you do, it’s a real treat.
+12 South Taproom has a really nice covered patio with fans.
+On really nice days, it’s hard to find a table, but if you do, it’s a real treat.
 They have awesome beer on tap as well as great food.
 Bring your pup!

 Blvd Nashville is a great little bistro located on the ever-so-popular Belmont Boulevard.
 Grab a table outside and watch the never-ending stream of runners, walkers, dogs, professors, musicians, and college students.

 Jackson’s in Hillsboro Village is a great option if you want the “in the scene” vibe.
 We love being able to see people walking by in one of the more eclectic neighborhoods in Nashville.

 If you’re looking for a nice dinner restaurant with a patio, Urban Grub is a great option.
 Located in the bustling 12 South neighborhood you can see all the action, but still feel secluded on the patio.

 South is located on Demonbreun Street and has a great patio if you want to be in all the action.
 Demonbreun has 5+ restaurant patios that all lineup to create a lively environment on the street.
 South also has a couple of TVs on their patio if you’re looking to catch the score of a game.